LEADING OFF: Ohtani, Schwarber staging own home run derby

 This will be Ohtani’s first pitching appearance at Yankee Stadium and his career-high 12th pitching start this season.
 He’ll oppose Yankees righty Domingo Germán (4-5, 4.32 ERA).

 Ruth batted third in his final game on the mound on Oct.
-1, 1933.
+1, 1933, to end that season.
 The Bambino homered and threw a 12-hit complete game with three walks and no strikeouts, leading the Yankees over the Boston Red Sox 6-5.

+Ohtani will become the fifth player to homer twice and start the next game as a pitcher after John Montgomery Ward in 1883, Bob Caruthers in 1886, John Clarkson in 1887 and Ruth in 1930, according to the Elias Sports Bureau.

 SLUGGING SCHWARBER